MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsInboundBlockedNumberPattern.md

 ## PARAMETERS

 ### -Filter
 Enables you to limit the returned data by filtering on Skype for Business Online-specific attributes.
-For example, you can limit returned data to users who have been assigned a specific policy, or users who have not been assigned a specific policy.

 The Filter parameter uses the same Windows PowerShell filtering syntax that is used by the Where-Object cmdlet.

 ```yaml
 Type: String